 James has represented mineral owners, oil and gas operators, well service companies, pipeline companies, construction companies, land holding companies, oil refineries and industry associations throughout Colorado, Indiana, and Kentucky.
-His experience includes lease negotiation and acquisition, and related exploration and production issues.
-He has experience negotiating and preparing surface use agreements, joint operating agreements, participation agreements, oil and gas leases, confidentiality agreements, and purchase and sale agreements.
-He routinely advises clients on relevant regulations, case law, and statutes as they relate to the oil and gas industry.
+James routinely represents clients in lease negotiation and acquisition, negotiating purchase and sale agreements for the sale of mineral rights, and negotiating and preparing surface use agreements, joint operating agreements, participation agreements, and confidentiality agreements.
+He regularly advises clients on relevant regulations, case law, and statutes as they relate to the oil and gas industry.
 In addition, James has extensive experience in reviewing title, conducting due diligence for acquisitions and divestitures, and preparing due diligence, acquisition, pre-drill, and division order title opinions, as well as performing curative work to resolve title defects and concerns.

 James routinely represents his clients in litigation related to the oil and gas industry, representing both mineral owners and operators in title disputes, oil and gas lease violation disputes, royalty disputes, exploration, development and production obligations, quiet title actions, and determination of heirship proceedings.
 He frequently appears on behalf of his clients in state court and at compliance and regulatory proceedings.